jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 _Average years since last promotion by years with current manager_

 On average, it seems the longer an employee is under their manager, the longer it takes for a promotion.

+It may help productivity and career development to have more regular development discussions between managers and longer-tenured employees.
+Long-serving workers need to be recognized for their work, and incentives need to be given to those employees who perform yet do not move teams, whether they want a promotion or not.

 ### Question #10: For each department, identify the percentage of employees who have left the company and had a job satisfaction score below 3.